Tommy Robinson: Bankruptcy

 Before incurring an estimated £1.6 million in costs following the libel trial, Robinson filed for bankruptcy in March 2021, using the name Stephen Christopher Lennon.
 The official receiver was searching for concealed assets, including any which had been put into other people's names.
 Former employees have raised questions as to what happened to money raised to support him.
 He denies misusing funds.
 In January 2022, people owed money by Robinson (including the libelled schoolboy, the boy's lawyers, HM Revenue and Customs, a former business partner and the Borough of Barrow-in-Furness) appointed an independent insolvency expert in an attempt to recover their money before the deadline for claims in March 2022.

 In June 2022, at the High Court in London, Robinson said that he spent £100,000 on gambling, stating he had suffered a "total mental breakdown", before declaring bankruptcy.
 He also said he owed an estimated £160,000 to HMRC.
 On 1 August 2022 Robinson was fined £900 for failing to appear at the High Court to answer questions over his finances; he was also ordered to pay £20,000 in costs.

 Tax investigation

 In August 2024, The Times reported Robinson owed in the region of £2 million to his creditors, and said he and associates had created "a web of secretive companies" which made profits of over £1.6 million without paying tax.
 Over six years, directors of these entities failed to file any annual accounts, with one of the companies (Hope and Pride Ltd) owing £328,000 in corporation tax and employer contributions to HMRC.
 Robinson was the subject of an HMRC tax investigation and was reported to have discussed becoming "non-resident" for tax purposes.
-In the late 2010s, Robinson registered five companies under two different names (Paul Harris and Stephen Lennon), potentially breaking the law.
+In the late 2010s, Robinson registered five companies under two different names (Paul Harris and Stephen Lennon).
+The Good Law Project said in 2024 that this potentially broke the law.